Kaltsoon/react-native-material/material/2-react-native-basics.md

 ## Exercise 10.6.

-Create the file _SignIn.jsx_ into the _components_ directory with the following content:
+Create a file _SignIn.jsx_ in the _components_ directory with the following content:

 ```javascript
 import React from 'react';